winfred/mailchimp-gem/README-sts.markdown

     Mailchimp::STS.api_key = "your_api_key"
     Mailchimp::STS.send_email(...)

-You can also set the environment variable 'MC_API_KEY' and STS will use it when you create an instance:
+You can also set the environment variable 'MAILCHIMP_API_KEY' and STS will use it when you create an instance:

     sts = Mailchimp::STS.new